Mark-OHara/Data-Novelty-at-dawn/README.md

 ### METHODOLOGICAL INFORMATION

 1. Description of methods used for collection/generation of data:
-Experimental design and protocols used for data collection can be found in
+Experimental design and protocols used for data collection can be found in Mioduszewska B, O’Hara M, Stryjek R. Novelty at dawn: Exploration, low neophobia and crepuscular activity in a wild Common Buzzard (Buteo buteo).
+Avian Biology Research.
+November 2021.

 2. Methods for processing the data:
-Submitted data were generated from the raw or collected data as described in
+Submitted data were generated from the raw or collected data as described in Mioduszewska B, O’Hara M, Stryjek R. Novelty at dawn: Exploration, low neophobia and crepuscular activity in a wild Common Buzzard (Buteo buteo).
+Avian Biology Research.
+November 2021.

 ### DATA-SPECIFIC INFORMATION FOR: DataS1_Buzzard_data.txt